Cherreads

 The prophet screamed.

-He staggered backward, crashing into the stone wall behind him.
+He staggered backward and slammed into the stone wall.

 His hands shook violently.